Breastfeeding and Other Foods

-If your baby is breastfeeding well and gaining weight well, breastmilk is the only food your baby needs until about 6 months of age.
+If your baby is breastfeeding well and is generally content and gaining weight well, breastmilk is the only food your baby needs until about 6 months of age.
 There is no advantage to adding other sorts of foods or milks to breastmilk before about 6 months, except under unusual circumstances.
-Many of the situations in which breastmilk seems to require addition of other foods arise from misunderstandings about how breastfeeding works and/or originate from a poor start at establishing breastfeeding.
+Many of the situations in which breastmilk seems to require the addition of other foods arise from misunderstandings about how breastfeeding works and/or originate from a poor start at establishing breastfeeding.
 If your baby is not breastfeeding well and gaining weight well, then get good hands-on help to make breastfeeding work better for you and the baby.

-A good latch is important to help the baby receive the milk that is available.
-If the baby does not latch on well, the breastfeeding parent may be sore, and if the baby does not get milk well, the baby may want to be on the breast for long periods of time worsening the soreness.
-The fact that the breastfeeding parent has sore nipples (more than mild discomfort) is a sure sign that the baby is not latched on well.
+A good latch is important so that the baby receive the milk that is available.
+If the baby does not latch on well, the mother may become sore, and if the baby does not get milk well, the baby may want to be on the breast for long periods of time thus worsening the soreness.
+The fact that the mother has sore nipples (more than mild discomfort) is a sure sign that the baby is not latched on well.

 If a better latch, and breast compression (see the information sheets “Latching and Feeding Management” and “Breast Compression”) do not get the baby breastfeeding, then supplementation, if medically needed, can be given by lactation aid at the breast (see the information sheet “Lactation Aid”).
 The lactation aid is a far better way to supplement than finger feeding or cup feeding, if the baby is taking the breast.
 And it is much, much better than using a bottle.
-But remember, getting the baby well latched on first and using compressions will work most of the time and no supplements will be needed.
+But remember, getting the baby well latched on first and using breast compressions will work most of the time and no supplements will be needed.
 Using a lactation aid before helping the breastfeeding parent and baby with the breastfeeding is not appropriate just because a bottle is not being used to supplement.

 It seems that breastmilk does not contain much vitamin D, but it does have a little.
 We must assume this is as nature intended not a mistake of evolution.
 In fact, breastmilk is one of the few natural foods that does contain some vitamin D. Salmon and tuna contain a fair amount of vitamin D. We were obviously meant to get our vitamin D from being exposed to sunlight.
-If the gestational parent is not vitamin D deficient, the baby stores up vitamin D during the pregnancy and he will remain healthy without vitamin D supplementation for at least a couple of months.
-Vitamin D deficiency in pregnant women in Canada and the USA is uncommon, but it does exist.
+If the gestational parent is not vitamin D deficient, the baby stores up vitamin D during the pregnancy and s/he will remain healthy without vitamin D supplementation for at least a couple of months.
+Vitamin D deficiency in pregnant women in Canada and the USA is not common, but it does exist.
 Outside exposure also gives your baby vitamin D even in winter, even when the sky is cloudy.
 A few minutes of exposure very late on a summer’s day is ample.
 Thirty minutes during a summer week, and an hour or so in winter, gives your baby more than enough vitamin D even if only his face is exposed.

 Under unusual circumstances, it may be prudent to give the baby vitamin D. For example, in situations where exposure of the baby to ultraviolet rays of the sun is not possible (Northern Canada in winter or if the baby is never taken outside), giving the baby vitamin D drops would be advised.
 If you have had very little outside exposure yourself (women who are veiled are particularly at risk, especially if they are dark skinned), make sure your intake of vitamin D during the pregnancy is higher than usually recommended.
 Your baby may need vitamin D supplementation as well.
 Recent studies suggest that high intake of vitamin D while breastfeeding (4000 IU a day—10 times the usual recommended dose) does in fact increase the amount of vitamin D in the milk to levels that will protect the baby from rickets.